WebOfTrustInfo/rwot1-sf/draft-documents/satisfying-real-world-use-cases.md

 state issuance of identity documents.
 This is useful because of Marsha's mistrust of the local state office.
 She is now able to have the independent organization mediate the provision of support services to her via government aid from a different department or a different level of government.
+She is not dependent on any particular part of government infrastructure to maintain her records throughout negotiation, be it a database targeted by criminals, or a mandated program with a limited lifespan.

 #### Commentary: Digital Quarantines